Jeremy R. PaulDean and Professor of Law

 Fax: (617) 373-8793

 In addition to his long-term career in teaching, Dean Paul served as a law clerk to Judge Irving R. Kaufman of the US Court of Appeals for the Second Circuit; as Professor-in-Residence at the Appellate Staff of the Civil Division of the US Department of Justice; and as assistant to the president of Travelers Group.
-He has also taught at the University of Miami (as both assistant and associate professor) and at Boston College Law School (as a visiting professor).
+He has also taught at the University of Miami and at Boston College Law School.

 Fields of Expertise